What Are The Three Types Of Survivorship Curves

 Understanding the Trade-Offs

 Organisms have limited resources, and they must allocate these resources between different functions, such as growth, survival, and reproduction.
-Species with high survivorship rates can afford to invest more resources in fewer offspring, increasing the likelihood that those offspring will survive to reproduce themselves.
-Conversely, species with low survivorship rates must produce a large number of offspring to ensure that at least some will survive to carry on the lineage.
+In practice, species with high survivorship rates can afford to invest more resources in fewer offspring, increasing the likelihood that those offspring will survive to reproduce themselves.
+Conversely, species with low survivorship rates must produce a large number of offspring to make sure at least some will survive to carry on the lineage That's the part that actually makes a difference.
+Which is the point..

 The Role of Environmental Stability